2020 NFL Draft Prospects To Watch

 Joe Burrow – LSU

 The former Ohio State Buckeye helped LSU to a 10-3 record in 2018.
 He ended the year with the best game of his career with a 394 yard, 4 touchdown performance in the Fiesta Bowl.
-The top three receivers from last year are all back for the Tigers so Burrow has a great chance to display his potential.
+The top three receivers from last year are all back for the Tigers so Burrow has a great chance to display his full potential which makes him a darkhorse Heisman candidate.

 Nathan Stanley – Iowa